 Finally, I would ask that you review

 that sets out our commitment to maintain a safe campus for students, faculty and staff.
-It further states: "If a member of the campus community becomes aware of an act of violence or the potential for future acts of violence, he or she should contact the MTSU Department of Public Safety or, if anonymity is desired, the Rutherford County Crime Stoppers."
+It further states: "If a member of the campus community becomes aware of an act of violence or the potential for future acts of violence, he or she should contact the University Police Department or, if anonymity is desired, the Rutherford County Crime Stoppers."

 As a community with shared values of respect and concern for one another, we must be vigilant and prepared to immediately respond when assistance is needed for we have a moral responsibility as well as a legal duty to do so.
 The alleged incidents at Penn State are undeniably tragic.
 At the same time, it prompts us to review our policies and procedures, and to renew our commitment to action when inappropriate conduct occurs.